 After taking my stand at the garbage can, fitting as that was, I had to follow up with something even grander.
 So I dove into the deeper life of literature and language, faith and religion.
 I turned my back on filthy lucre, determined to prove its irrelevance and giving free reign to my disdain.
 Never mind that St. Paul devoted his missionary work to preaching the word and collecting money for the churches.
 He even continued making tents to earn dough, which was his trade.

-After traveling the world literally and figuratively, I returned home.
+After traveling around the world, I returned home.
 I now teach in a business school and am in business for myself (let’s talk about cash flow and hiring).
 The thing I have come to appreciate is that, whereas before everybody was concerned about process–even going around the room to share our feelings about the meeting–business is entirely different.
 It deals with the product or bottom line, not the process.
 It tries to respect people’s time.

 But, as I continue to rant in these blogs, people are not human resources and naming an entire discipline as such is an insult.
 “Personnel” was much better, even if all thumbs.
 I worked once in the Personnel Office at Central Penn Bank in Philadelphia.
 Come to think of it, it was during the garbage can incident.
 I must have felt pretty sure of myself.